Scheduled MonumentsEnglandWest Lilburn tower 50m north east of Lilburn Cottage

 History & significance

-West Lilburn tower is a pele tower situated near Lilburn in Northumberland.
-The structure dates to the medieval period and represents the fortified domestic architecture characteristic of the Anglo-Scottish border region, where such towers provided both residential and defensive functions for local families.
-The tower stands as a surviving example of the pele tower form, a building type that became common in northern England during the later medieval period in response to cross-border raiding and political instability.
-The monument is now in the care of the heritage authorities as a scheduled ancient monument.
+West Lilburn tower is a pele tower situated in Northumberland near Lilburn Cottage.
+The structure dates to the medieval period and represents the defensive architecture characteristic of the Anglo-Scottish border region, where such fortified towers served as strongholds for local landholding families.
+The tower's construction reflects the military pressures and social conditions of the border marches during the later medieval period.
+As a scheduled ancient monument, West Lilburn tower contributes to the archaeological record of medieval fortifications in Northumberland.

 West Lilburn tower 50m north east of Lilburn Cottage is a scheduled monument protected by Historic England under reference 1014923.
 View the official record →